johnwargo/link-checker/readme.md

 ![Link Checker Results Report](/images/link-cheker-results-md.png)

-For this reason, you should double-check the broken links before you assume they're actually broken.
+For this reason, you should double-check the broken links to validate they're actually broken.

 ## Command-line Arguments